-Similarly, to partner reports project level progress is reported bi-annually i.e., in six-month intervals.
+Project level progress is reported bi-annually i.e., in six-month intervals.
 Following the six-month reporting periods, each project must report the contribution towards output indicators starting from the second reporting period i.e., after one full year of the project implementation.
 Result indicators are reported from fourth reporting period i.e., after two full years of the project implementation.
 After the first indicator reporting, the indicator contribution is reported in every second report i.e., on an annual basis.
 The indicator reporting is done as part of the project progress reports in Jems.